andy-yang6187/andy-yang6187.github.io/_portfolio/EbikeProject.md

     <figcaption> Fig.4 - These cells showed drastic differenced in their capacities. </figcaption>
 </figure>

-Since the capacity of the cell was limited by </emph the parallel group with the least capacity> The plan was to maximize the capacity of the pack as a whole by making sure the parallel groups were all evenly matched in capacity.
+Since the capacity of the cell was limited by *the parallel group with the least capacity* The plan was to maximize the capacity of the pack as a whole by making sure the parallel groups were all evenly matched in capacity.
 When I did the capacity tests, I numbered the cells and recorded the capacities.
 Then with the help of my roommate we wrote a script to group the cells together in a way to make the capacities of each paralle group match.

 Once I knew how to group the cells together, it was time to get to work assembling the pack.
 Initially I made a spot welder from the transformer of a old microwave.
 I removed the secondary windings from the transformer and used some hefty wiring of my own, since I expected there to be lots of current.
 In the applicaiton of spot welding high current is needed, so using my knowledge of transformer equations I knew to have 1 or 2 windings on the secondary side.
 I also salvaged the door switch from the microwave to use as my on and off switch since it was a momentary on switch and was conviently there.